directdemocracy-vote/www/white_paper.md

 key: [public key of participation]
 signature: [blind signature of the station]
 published: 1590298858
+appKey: [public key of the app]
+appSignature: [blind signature of vote: referendum, ballot, number and answer by the app]
 referendum: [signature of the referendum]
 ballot: [unique random ballot number]
 number: [vote counter]